 Our State Headquarters

 The state headquarters also serves as the hub for disseminating important information to the entire membership.
 Four times a year, the PASR Newsletter is published and mailed to all PASR members.
-Once a year, members receive our AfterSchool magazine.
-From time to time other published bulletins are sent out as special needs arise.
-An example of this is the legislative alerts that were sent out to volunteers in all of our regions during our active involvement in securing our last COLA.
-Our web site is also an integral part of our state level efforts to keep members and prospective members informed of our association’s activities.
+Occasionally, e-mail bulletins are sent out as special needs arise, such as legislative alerts.
+PASR's website is also an integral part of our state level efforts to keep members and prospective members informed of our association’s activities.

 Throughout the year, committee chairs from across the state attend meetings at headquarters to work on matters pertaining to their respective committees.
 These meetings are an important part of the “two-way” communications that exists between our state leadership and the grassroots units, making PASR such an effective organization.